Best Talkdesk Alternatives in 2026

 Pricing: $25/user/month (Pro), custom Enterprise.
 The AI features that cost extra in most platforms are included.

-Best for: teams of 15-100 agents where AI-assisted coaching and automatic QA are priorities, and where the team does not need the advanced workforce management and complex routing that Talkdesk offers at the Elite tier.
+Ideal for teams of 15-100 agents where AI-assisted coaching and automatic QA are priorities, and where the team does not need the advanced workforce management and complex routing that Talkdesk offers at the Elite tier.

-CloudTalk — best value for international centers
+CloudTalk: best value for international centers

 CloudTalk competes with Talkdesk on price and international coverage.
-At $25-49/user/month, it provides 160+ country local numbers, skill-based routing, IVR, real-time dashboards, and CRM integrations — covering the core contact center feature set at a fraction of Talkdesk's cost.
+At $25-49/user/month, it provides 160+ country local numbers, skill-based routing, IVR, real-time dashboards, and CRM integrations, covering the core contact center feature set at a fraction of Talkdesk's cost.

 The AI features (conversation intelligence, AI summaries) are available as add-ons rather than built-in, which means the per-agent cost is closer to Talkdesk once add-ons are included for teams that need them.
 But for teams that primarily need voice + routing + CRM logging without AI overlays, CloudTalk represents strong value.

-Best for: international sales and support teams with 5-50 agents that need local presence in multiple countries and are looking to exit enterprise-tier pricing.
+Ideal for international sales and support teams with 5-50 agents that need local presence in multiple countries and are looking to exit enterprise-tier pricing.

 Frequently asked questions